Discovering the Bahama Berry as a new plant for use as a bonsai tree was quite exciting. To me, this plant was

 Common Names: Bahama Berry, 'I Dry, I Die', Moujean Tea, and Pineapple Verbena

 The Nashia bonsai shown here is one of the first created, using this plant.

 It stands 20 inches tall, from the top of the soil.

-When brushed or touched the leaves (approximately 1/4 " in length) exude a delightful, spicy aroma.
+When brushed or touched the leaves (approximately 1/4 " in length) exude a delightful, spicy, herbal aroma.

 The secondary branches appear in whorls and shoot out long and straight.
 These are a little bit of a challenge when styling.

 A fully grown Nashia, with ideal growing conditions, reaches about 7-8 feet in height.
-Matured in the ground, the trunk develops to two to three inches in diameter.
+Matured in the ground, the trunk only develops to two to three inches in diameter.

 In its natural habitat the shrub is rangy, and not particularly attractive.

-Shown here, growing in the butterfly garden at Fairchild Tropical Botanic Garden, the Nashia doesn't appear to be much of a prospective bonsai subject or even an attractive landscape plant.
+Shown here, growing in Fairchild Tropical Botanic Garden, the Nashia doesn't appear to be much of a prospective bonsai subject.

-The tiny flowers, however, attract many pollinators especially the Atala butterfly, so it has become a desirable addition to tropical gardens.
-The soft herbal fragrance may even catch you off guard as you stroll by.
+The tiny flowers attract many pollinators, especially the Atala butterfly, so it has become a desirable addition to tropical gardens.

 Because of its natural appearance, it may take a little convincing and definitely a closer look to see the bonsai potential.